 The extended high-end of condenser microphones was a large part of their rise to prominence in recording studios.
 In the days of analog tape recording, the record would naturally lose top-end.
 Condenser microphones allowed for brighter and more natural sounding records on analog tape!

 Ribbon microphones generally have very natural sounding roll-offs in their high end.

 Ribbon diaphragms are typically tensioned loose enough so that their resonant frequencies are below the audible range.

-Like their moving-coil dynamic counterparts, ribbon mics tend to loose sensitivity in the upper end.
+Like their moving-coil dynamic counterparts, ribbon mics tend to lose sensitivity in the upper end.
 However, the ribbon is still sensitive to these high frequencies.
-The result is a natural sounding roll-off of high-end rather than a sharp cut-off.
+The result is a natural-sounding roll-off of high-end rather than a sharp cut-off.